Author: kenny

 • Find a stocked trout location near you (search “[your state] trout stocking schedule”)

-That’s it.
-Your first trout is waiting.
+That’s the recipe.
+Your first trout is waiting for you to show up.

 Next Steps After Your First Fish